DaveSchmitz/Elastic_Beats/readme.md

 Just a few things to point out that required additional attention for the setup:
 * If using Docker:
-  * Make sure to use volumes that map back to host for all the directories that still need persist if the container is recreated
+  * Make sure to use volumes that map back to host for all the directories that still need to persist if the container is recreated
   * Lots of examples show how to use volumes to map <u>files</u> when the host system is Unix.
 This won't work if your host system is Windows.
 You can only map directories.
 This seemed prevalent for mapping the yml files.
 I put the yml files in a volume on the host and mapped that volume.
 * I used the dissect command to parse the log lines into fields I used consistently for all the logs.
+* I opted to use a consistent set of fields in all my logs (the fields start with "app.*").
+I haven't moved completly to the Elastic Common Schema (ECS) yet.

 ### Pipelines
 * I used Elastic Pipelines to do some minor transformations.
 For example, one of the logs has an unconventional time date stamp of: